 Important and precise data regarding catalytic behavior can be obtained through the combination of characterization and performance testing in a single instrument.

-The MCCTC configuration of the PID EFFI is shown in Figure 1.
-The PID EFFI is designed for characterization and testing of a catalyst to determine its activity and selectivity.
-The key components of this apparatus include 3 six-port valves, mass flow controllers (MFCs), a heated reactor zone and a quadrupole mass spectrometer for on-line assessment of gas mixtures.
+The MCCTC configuration of the Micromeritics Flow Reactor is shown in Figure 1.
+The Flow Reactor is designed for characterization and testing of a catalyst to determine its activity and selectivity.
+The key components of this apparatus include 3 six-port valves, mass flow controllers (MFCs), a heated reactor zone, and a quadrupole mass spectrometer for on-line assessment of gas mixtures.

 Figure 1.
 Flow Diagram of the MCCTC connected to a mass spectrometer.